freezernick/ue-gjapi-core/.swm/readme.s24cq.sw.md

 *   b) your [engine's plugins folder](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/Plugins/#pluginfolders)

 Load your project and open the plugin browser.
 You'll find the plugin in the "GameJolt"-Category.
 Enable it and restart the editor.
-You are good to go.

 ## Usage